Tom-Hirschberger/MMM-EmbedURL/README.md

   address: localhost
 ```

-You then need to set the "basicElementType" to "webview" in the module configuration.
+You then need to set the "embedElementType" to "webview" in the module configuration.

+:warning: Make sure to set "basicElementType" to "div" and not "span". "div" is default as of version 0.0.4 of the module.

 **As of MagicMirror² version 2.22.0 you can use Iframe to embed the site and set the two config options:**